The Respiratory System

 • Bronchi/Bronchioles: Lined by pseudostratified ciliated columnar epithelium with goblet cells (decrease toward bronchioles).

-• Bronchioles: No goblet cells; have Clara cells (secrete lysozyme, Ig; no surfactant).
+• Bronchioles: No goblet cells; have Clara cells (secrete lysozyme).

 • Alveolar wall (septum):